Eugene Oregon Real Estate Blog

 Good Monday Morning!

-The benchmark 30-year fixed-rate mortgage averaged 4.67% for the week ending March 31, according to data released by Freddie Mac on Thursday.
-That represents a one-fourth percentage point increase from the previous week.
+The 30-year fixed-rate mortgage averaged 6.66% as of Oct.
+6, according to data released by Freddie Mac on Thursday.

-The 15-year fixed-rate mortgage rose 20 basis points from the previous week to an average of 3.83%, and the 5-year Treasury-indexed adjustable-rate mortgage climbed 14 basis points to an average of 3.5%.
-One basis point is equal to one hundredth of a percentage point, or 1% of 1%.
+That’s down 4 basis points from the previous week—one basis point is equal to one hundredth of a percentage point, or 1% of 1%.

 Have An Awesome Week!